-As for other types of human-made stuff the name for a paper could be as important as the content.
-For movies I once had the theory that X!
+As for other types of human-made stuff, the name for a paper could be as important as the content.
+For movies, I once had the theory that X!
 Y was the formula for great titles (such as Ah!
 House collapse, Charge!
-Lolita poaching or Godspeed you!
-Black emperor), science is of course more constrained, still this hasn’t stopped scientists to be poetic when giving their darlings names.
-Here are 10 paper titles that stuck to my mind, and why.
+Lolita poaching, or Godspeed you!
+Black emperor).
+Science is, of course, more constrained; still this hasn’t stopped scientists from being poetic when giving their darlings names.
+Here are 10 paper titles that stuck to my mind and why.

-1. Walking straight into circles This title is dreamy and poetic, still it tells you exactly what the paper is about—testing the age old idea that lost people tend to get back to a place where they been before.
-The paper is just about as cool too.
-The authors really flew test subjects into the Sahara desert, equipped them with GPS and let them try to walk straight.
+1. Walking straight into circles This title is dreamy and poetic; still, it tells you precisely what the paper is about—testing the age-old idea that lost people tend to get back to a place where they been before.
+The article is just about as cool too.
+The authors really flew test subjects into the Sahara desert, equipped them with GPS, and let them try to walk straight.

 2. On unavoidable hypergraphs Think about it, when did you run into a hypergraph last time?
 Aren’t they as easy to avoid as discrete math journals?
 If you think of the systems they represent (like social groups), they are truly unavoidable, but the math object itself?
-This paper is of course about a special type of hypergraphs.
+This paper is, of course, about a particular type of hypergraphs.
 I never really read it, even though Fan Chung is a quality (and readability) sign.
 Last, I have a soft spot for “On . . ” papers, even though I don’t have one in my own CV.

-3. The peculiar longevity of things not so bad A catch phrase (I think) because of this paper.
-A great formula for for titles is to throw in a non-scientific word like “peculiar”.
+3. The peculiar longevity of things not so bad A catchphrase (I think) because of this paper.
+An excellent formula for titles is to throw in a non-scientific word like “peculiar.”
 More such examples follow.
 The flip side of this title is that it doesn’t summarize the paper well.

 8. The ten thousand Kims Of my colleagues, my old lab leader Petter Minnhagen is the champion of paper titles.
 This is my favorite, about Korean family names.